deepskydetail/no.ai.challenge/Rules and Privacy Policy.md

 ## 4. HOW TO ENTER
 To enter the Contest:

-Edit the fits files without using neural networks/AI and submit to DeepSkyDetail.Contests@gmail.com
+Edit the fits files without using neural networks/AI (as discussed on the related YouTube video) and submit to DeepSkyDetail.challenges@gmail.com or on Deep Sky Detail's Discord Server

 ## 5. PRIZES
 A Deep Sky Detail Bahtinov Mask up to 8" in diameter.
 The prize is worth approximately 10 USD.